- ga.js (used in Classic Google Analytics)

 Each time when the user comes back to the website, the cookies expiration time will be reset (with another 2 years).

 Its expiration time is 30 minutes but it is reset with every pageview.
-This means that is the visitors interacts with a website without a break, all his activity will be recorded within one session.
-However if the visitor stays inactive for more than 30 minutes, GA will set a new __utmb cookie the next time when he refreshes or reloads a webpage.
+This means that is the visitors interact with a website without a break, all his activity will be recorded within one session.
+However, if the visitor stays inactive for more than 30 minutes, GA will set a new __utmb cookie the next time when he refreshes or reloads a webpage.

-You return at 11:40am to continue your reading.
-40 minutes has passed since the __utmb was reset for the last time.
+You return at 11:40 am to continue your reading.
+40 minutes have passed since the __utmb was reset for the last time.
 At the moment when the browser refreshes the webpage, a new _utmb cookie is set and your visit is recorded as a new session.

-- _utmz (Source/Campaign cookie) – This cookie is used to determine the traffic source, medium, campaign name and campaign term which sent the user to your website.
+03. _utmz (Source/Campaign cookie) – This cookie is used to determine the traffic source, medium, campaign name, and campaign term which sent the user to your website.

-Basically, this cookies stores the information about how the visitor reached your site: what search engine he used, what link he clicked on, which add or social media post brought him.
+Basically, these cookies stores the information about how the visitor reached your site: what search engine he used, what link he clicked on, which add or social media post brought him.

 The _utmz cookie is created when a visitor hits your site for the first time.
-This is important detail, because it helps to determine the original traffic sources that assist conversions.
+This is an important detail because it helps to determine the original traffic sources that assist conversions.

 Imagine a scenario where a visitor first finds your website on Google’s search results.
 He comes to your site.
 The _utmz cookie is created.
 He visits a few pages and leaves.
-After a few days (or weeks), the same visitor sees your website on an Adwards ad, clicks on the ad, lands on the website and this time he purchases your product.
+After a few days (or weeks), the same visitor sees your website on an AdWords ad, clicks on the ad, lands on the website, and this time he purchases your product.

 Thanks to the information from the _utmz cookie, Google Analytics will attribute this conversion (the purchase) to the first channel that brought the visitor to your website: organic.
 The initial source will be Google.